-Number of Croats in New Zeeland and their immigration
+Number of Croats in New Zealand and their immigration

-According to estimations, 20-60 thousands of Croats and their descendants live in New Zeeland.
-First Croats immigrated to New Zeeland at the beginning of 19.century.
+According to estimations, 20-60 thousands of Croats and their descendants live in New Zealand.
+First Croats immigrated to New Zealand at the beginning of 19.century.
 Their main preoccupation was fishing and agriculture, especially wine making.
 Most of these Croats came from Dalmatia, especially islands.

 Today, largest number of Croats lives on Northern Island and they are mostly concentrated in Auckland.
 There are number of Croats in Hamilton, Whangarei, Wellington and Christchurch as well.

-It is considered that Croats represent largest immigration in New Zeeland after Irish.
+It is considered that Croats represent largest immigration in New Zealand after Irish.

 First immigrants mostly came due to economy reasons.
 Men were highly represented; there were only a small number of women immigrants.